Kirabium/si5-pws-covid/front/README.md

 ## Features

-Light Blue React Template is a great template to quick-start development of SAAS, CMS, IoT Dashboard, E-Commerce apps, etc
+Light Blue React Template is a great template to quick-start development of SAAS, CMS, IoT IncidenceList, E-Commerce apps, etc
 Lite version of a Light Blue includes following features and pages:

 * Bootstrap 4+ & SCSS